bwInfoSec/schwachstellenmgmt/README.md

 ```

 4.  expiration-days:
-    - Number of days until the link to the file in the Nextcloud should expire.
+    - Number of days until the link to the file in the Nextcloud will expire.
-    - If nothing is entered then the default value ( = 14 days) will be selected.
+    - If no input is made, the default value `14 days` is set.

 5.  deletion-days:
-    - Number of days until the files should be completely deleted from Nextcloud.
+    - Number of days until the files will be completely deleted from Nextcloud.
-    - If nothing is entered then the default value ( = 14 days) will be selected.
+    - If no input is made, the default value `14 days` is set.

 6.  link_passwordzip_emailtext:
     - Path to a .txt file containing content for the email, which includes the link to Nextcloud and a one-time secret link for the password of the ZIP file.
     - The email content can be customized using placeholders like `{nextcloud_file_url}`, `{zip_password_link}`, and `{expiration_date}`.
-    - If nothing is entered then the default value `schwachstellenmgmt\templates\link_passwordZIP_emailText.txt` will be selected.
+    - If no input is made, the default value `schwachstellenmgmt\templates\link_passwordZIP_emailText.txt` is set.

 7.  passwordnextcloud_emailtext:
     - Path to a .txt file containing content for the email, which includes the one-time secret link for the password to Nextcloud.
     - The email content can be customized using the placeholder `{nextcloud_password_link}`.
-    - If nothing is entered then the default value `schwachstellenmgmt\templates\passwordNextcloud_emailText.txt` will be selected.
+    - If no input is made, the default value `schwachstellenmgmt\templates\passwordNextcloud_emailText.txt` is set.

 ## Tests
 To run the pytests, the user has to start a new Nextcloud instance so that the tests can also be run without the production system: